polyaxon/polyaxon/docs/concepts/architecture.md

 ### Checkpointing, resuming and restarting experiments

 Checkpointing is a very important concept in machine learning, it prevents losing progress.
-It also provide the possibility to resume an experiment from a specific state.
+It also provides the possibility to resume an experiment from a specific state.

 Polyaxon provides some structure and organization regarding checkpointing and outputs saving.